 They also suggest that you aim to do four to five activities within your session time – which is only four hours.
 When you’re already paying quite a bit of money I’m not sure why you don’t have the option for staying the whole day.

 That said, it’s a unique experience for children and I wouldn’t hesitate to go back.
 I have never seen anything else like it on this scale – and to give children the chance to explore independently and learn new skills can only be a good thing.

 Need To Know Before Going To Kidzania Westfield

 • Try to book the earliest slots available.
 We were able to go to all the popular parts of the city and not have to wait in line for very long.
 We noticed that as the city filled up, the queues were getting much longer.

 • Monkey was just about old enough to participate in most of the activities – although there were several that were too advanced for him.
-However, even though it’s for kids up to 14, I would hesitate to bring any kids older than 10/11 along – I think they would find it too babyish.
+However, even though Kidzania London is for kids up to 14, I would hesitate to bring any kids older than 10-11 along – I think they would find it too babyish.

-• There are plenty of snack and dining options inside KidZania.
+• There are plenty of snack and dining options inside KidZania Westfield London.

 • There is also a buggy park and lockers for items you don’t wish to lug about at an extra fee.

 • For mums and dads – there is a dedicated Parents Room which has comfy sofas, TVs and refreshments – great for those of you whose kids are confident enough to go off by themselves.